antonioLuis23/Survey-API/README.md

-# hitospace
-Web app that organizes people in categories.
+A poll app made in nodejs using clean code, clean architecture and TDD principles.